Ausblick auf Rio de Janeiro

 Buses 924 and 925 go to the district of Ilha do Governador and 915 to Bonsucesso.
 From both districts there are connections to the north and south side of the city.

-The location of the airport, only 20 km from downtown Rio de Janeiro, makes it easy to get there by rental car.
+The location of the airport, only 20 km from city centre Rio de Janeiro, makes it easy to get there by hired car.
 Here are the main routes to the airport:

 Presidente Vargas > Linha Vermelha > exit Ilha do Governador > Estrada do Galeao (approximate time: 30 minutes)